pangbox/rugburn/README.md

 anyways. `$$` can be used to escape a `$` in the replacement.

 ## Compiling
-`rugburn` is typically compiled with MinGW32.
+Rugburn is typically compiled with MinGW32.
 A Visual Studio solution is provided for convenience and should work in most recent versions of Visual Studio.